Is Your Tax Debt Expiring?

 If there was a lien against your assets, ensure that a Release of Federal Tax Lien has been filed.
 Take the next step to clear the record of the lien by requesting a Lien Withdrawal.
 When the lien has been cleared from county records, contact the Credit Reporting Agencies to request that they remove the lien from your credit report, too.

-If you are applying for a partial payment installment agreement, the IRS may ask that you waive your CSED.
+If you’re applying for a partial payment installment agreement, the IRS may ask that you waive your CSED.
 A partial payment plan entails lower payments, often over a longer period of time.
 The IRS will recognize if your CSED makes the likelihood of recovering the full debt doubtful, under this plan.
 That is why they may ask that you waive your CSED.

-You are not required to waive the CSED and should consult with a tax professional before you sign it.
+You’re not required to waive the CSED and should consult with a tax professional before you sign it.

 Get IRS tax relief from the team more people trust